Table of Contents Show

-You need to purchase title insurance for yourself (owner’s policy), and you are also generally responsible for your lender (lender’s policy).
+You need to purchase title insurance for yourself (owner’s policy); you are generally responsible for your lender (lender’s policy).
 Naturally, this protects you, and your bank wants to ensure that it receives the outstanding mortgage balance.

-Title insurance is a bit unusual since the insurance protects you and your lender from past events before your ownership (and undertaken by others), as opposed to most other types of insurance (e.g., auto, medical, life).
+Title insurance is a bit unusual since the insurance protects you and your lender from past events before your ownership and undertaken by others.
+Different from most other types of insurance protection (e.g., auto, medical, life).

 The premium payment is due at closing, and it is a one-time fee.

-The title insurance company or your lawyer typically conducts a title search while you are waiting to close.
-This helps to determine that the seller has a clear title to the property and can legally sell it to you.
-The process involves searching the history of ownership, identifying the property tax status, and checking if there are any judgments or liens against the property.
+The title insurance company or your real estate attorney typically conducts a title search while you are waiting to close.
+The process involves searching the history of ownership, identifying the property tax status, and checking any judgments or liens against the property.
+It helps determine that the seller has a clear title to the property and can legally sell it to you.

-Once this is completed, the title insurance is willing to underwrite title insurance.
+Title insurance covers the legal cost to defend you; compensates you should fall on the losing end of the insurance claim.
+Once completed, the title insurance is willing to underwrite title insurance.
 Since this search was presumably exhaustive, you may think this is unnecessary.
-However, there is the risk that something was missed (i.e., a defect in the title) or a situation from the past my crop up and someone may seek to sue.
+However, there is the risk that something missed (i.e., a defect in the title) or a situation from the past may crop up, and someone may seek to sue.
 These defects may include someone claiming ownership, liens, and improperly recorded documents.
-For instance, you may purchase the apartment from an individual, only to have an ex-spouse make a claim.
-Title insurance covers the legal cost to defend you and compensates you should you fall on the losing end of the claim.
+For instance, you may purchase an apartment from an individual, only to have an ex-spouse make a claim.

-You are likely to get a wide range of costs paid for title insurance if you ask friends and family outside of New York.
-The Department of Financial Services licenses title insurers, and the agency approves the rates, in New York State.
+You will likely get a wide range of costs paid for title insurance if you ask friends and family outside New York.
+The Department of Financial Services licenses title insurers, and the agency approves the rates in New York State.

-This is the list of title insurers licensed in New York State.
-Fidelity National Title Insurance and First American Title have the significant market share in the state.
-You can also receive a recommendation from your real estate agent or lawyer.
+There is a list of title insurers licensed in New York State.
+Fidelity National Title Insurance and First American Title have a significant market share in the state.
+You can also receive a recommendation from your real estate agent or attorney.

-This may seem like an insurance company, or your lender is trying to gouge you, given the low likelihood of a claim.
+Given the low likelihood of a claim, this may seem like an insurance company or your lender is trying to gouge you.

-However, it is worth remembering that the relatively modest cost provides a lot of protection, up to the market value of your home.
+It is worth remembering that the relatively modest cost provides a lot of protection; up to the market value of your home.